saurbina/saurbina/README.md

 ![Header](https://github.com/saurbina/saurbina/blob/main/ICON/torres_paine.png)

-# Hi there 👋
+# Welcome to My GitHub! 👋
 <!--
 **saurbina/saurbina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->

-<p> 🔭 As a data scientist with a recently completed Master's in Quantitative Methods in the Social Sciences (QMSS) from Columbia University, I am deeply passionate about delving into the realm of public opinion analysis.
-My fascination lies in leveraging statistical methodologies and quantitative techniques to unravel intricate patterns within public sentiment.
-Specializing in data analysis and data science, I've honed my skills in R and Python to tackle complex social data challenges, transforming raw information into actionable insights.</p>
+<p> 🔭 I'm a data scientist with a strong foundation in quantitative analysis and a passion for transforming complex datasets into actionable insights.
+I recently completed my Master's in Quantitative Methods in the Social Sciences (QMSS) with a Data Science focus at Columbia University.
+My expertise lies in statistical modeling, machine learning, and data visualization, with hands-on experience in Python, R, SQL, and Apache Spark.

+I specialize in:
+✅ Data Analysis & Visualization – Extracting meaningful insights using advanced statistical techniques and visualization tools like ggplot2, Seaborn, and Tableau.
+✅ Machine Learning & Predictive Modeling – Applying supervised and unsupervised learning to drive data-driven decision-making.
+✅ Public Opinion & Survey Analytics – Designing and analyzing large-scale surveys, ensuring data integrity, and implementing A/B testing strategies.
+✅ Big Data & Cloud Computing – Leveraging PySpark and AWS to process and analyze large datasets efficiently.

+Explore my repositories to see projects on churn analysis, sentiment analysis, causal inference, and predictive modeling.</p>

 <p> 📝 Interested in ML and statistics </p>